Susana Wadgymar Assistant Professor of Biology

 - B.S.
 University of Texas at Austin (Ecology, Evolution and Behavior)

 - Plant Biology

 I am an evolutionary ecologist who studies the processes that promote or constrain adaptive evolution in plant systems, often in the context of informing conservation management plans.
 Owing to their sessile nature, plants have evolved a diverse array of strategies to thrive under challenging, variable, and unpredictable environmental conditions.
 A fundamental understanding of the processes that enable plants to establish and proliferate can help us predict how local adaptation arises and is maintained.
 In my lab and classroom, I offer students a welcoming and inclusive environment in which to acquire knowledge through study, practice, discussion, and, above all, questioning.

-BIO 114 Integrated Concepts in Biology II (and lab)
+- BIO 114 Integrated Concepts in Biology II (with lab)

 - BIO 263: Evolutionary Ecology